-Kyle Ganson’s research linking vaping to heightened eating disorder risk receives international media coverageCategories: Faculty in the News, Kyle Ganson
+Kyle Ganson’s research linking vaping to heightened eating disorder risk receives international media coverageCategories: Faculty, Kyle Ganson

 New research by Assistant Professor Kyle T. Ganson, which found a link between vaping and eating disorders, has been profiled in U.S. News & World Report, Gilmore Health News, Mirage News and Medical Xpress.